KiNoYo/rotation-builder/Readme.md

 # README

 As the original author soulwhip discontinued this addon and we simply loved it, we decided to bring it back.
-There is still a lot of work to be done (you may take a look at the current todo list below)

 ## We need you!

 You can help us with localizations by going the [Localization page](https://wow.curseforge.com/projects/rotation-builder/localization).

-Be careful when translating phrases from the overview interface : rotations localizations are too big to be shown properly in it.
-You will have to edit them individually.
+Be careful when translating phrases from the overview interface : rotations localizations are too big to be shown properly in it. **You will have to edit them individually**.

 ## What is Rotation Builder?